-Technology Can Help Government Fulfil Its Obligations
+Technology can Help Government Fulfil its Obligations

 Manually managing an FOI process is painfully labour-intensive and not completely reliable.
-It is fraught with potential errors and missed deadlines, as the FOI officers must keep a handle on posted letters, emails, photocopies, deadlines, etc. all with a spreadsheet.
+It is fraught with potential errors and missed deadlines, as the FOI officers must keep a handle on posted letters, emails, photocopies, deadlines, etc. all within a spreadsheet.

 Besides, it is hard to categorise, search and audit the procedures without a digitised system.